Posted by Bridget Freeman in Plant Based

 My family were great supports, as my daughter has been vegetarian for well over a year and my husband loves veggies!

-I still don’t have pasta much or lots of potato, but I certainly have more beans, corn, chickpeas, potato and quinoa than I ever have before!
+I still don’t have pasta much or lots of potatoes, but I certainly have more beans, corn, chickpeas, potato and quinoa than I ever have before!

 In typical meal planning, we tend to think of meat as the hero and veggies as the sides, whereas now I think of how veggies can be the hero and maybe have something else on the side, like fats or condiments.